 Over the years, Hula’s Fire Grill has grown and become highly successful.
 Like most businesses, however, the restaurant was faced with the unexpected when the pandemic hit in 2020.
 Jerry says, “Sales dropped over 25%.
 We are slowly recovering, but it has been a challenge.
 We are so thankful to our incredible staff and to Gate City Bank for how they helped us to secure government funding.”

-If you ask Jerry why to support small businesses, the answer is simple: “Most small business owners are your neighbors.”
+If you ask Jerry why you should support small businesses, the answer is simple: “Most small business owners are your neighbors.”
 He adds, “For us, Williston has made all of our dreams come true.”

 Instrument lessons filled with fun?
 For kids and parents everywhere, that’s music to their ears.